 chord didnt help themselves by raising the price by 200 quid the minute it was launched, its not available in black aswell...

-Leema Elements Integrated Amp with onboard dac - Rega Saturn - Kef LS50 Speakers - Tellurium Q Black speaker cables & interconnects - Chord Power chords - Rel S2 Subwoofer
+Hi-Fi - Leema Elements Integrated Amp with onboard dac - Rega Saturn - Rega Dac-R (on order) Kef LS-50 50th Aniversary Model - Tellurium Q Black speaker cables & interconnects - Chord Power chords

 There is a new DAC around the corner which should also have an analogue presentation.
 Based on what i've heard so far it looks very promising.

 Musicraft (Derby) - Specialist Hi-Fi, AV & Multimedia dealer

 MUSICRAFT wrote:Hi HiFiOutlawThere is a new DAC around the corner which should also have an analogue presentation.
 Based on what i've heard so far it looks very promising.All the bestRick @ Musicraft

 I know Rega will launch a new DAC in the begining of 2015 or sooner even.
 I've said to myself that woudn't buy a new DAC before hearing the new one from Rega, it will need to be a real step up from the actual one.